abeidahmed/sassy-lib/README.md

 ## Creating utility classes

-Sassy-lib also provides a powerful `api` called `$bp-sort` that you can use to create your utility classes.
+Sassy-lib also provides a powerful `api` called `breakpoint-infix` that you can use to create your utility classes.

 ```sass
 $displays: (